brainupdaters/drlm-docs/docs/source/Install.rst

 Install DRLM package
 ~~~~~~~~~~~~~~~~~~~~

-:program:`The RPM package can be installed as follows (on Redhat, CentOS)`
+:program:`The RPM package can be installed as follows (on RHEL, CentOS)`

 Execute the next command:
 ::

-	$ rpm -ivh drlm-1.1.3-1git.el6.noarch.rpm
+	$ rpm -ivh drlm-2.0.0-1git.el6.noarch.rpm

 DRLM Components Configuration